 More importantly, while he cannot particularly be blamed for his first attempt to talk to me, all subsequent attempts even when it was obvious I was not interested in returning his advances show how arrogant, entitled, and stupid he is.
 It is this same level of arrogance and entitlement that leads to the rampant street harassment Nigerian women face on a daily basis.

 Nigerian women cannot walk ANYWHERE without being harassed with comments and unwanted touches from men on the street.
-It’s almost as if the moment you step foot on the street, you too become public property like the street you are walking on.

 Why should a man feel that he has the right to interrupt the activity of a woman especially when that activity clearly indicates that she is not there to entertain his advances?
 And more importantly, why should a man continue his unsolicited intrusion when the woman has made it clear that she does not want or welcome it?